-Autism spectrum disorder, or ASD, has been diagnosed in more and more children every year.
-While it may be tempting to conclude this is the sign of some wider problem, what has contributed to many of these diagnoses have been improvements in testing and screening.
-Medical professionals and care providers now have a better understanding than ever before of what autism looks like and how it can be treated.
-Yet parents of a child with ASD may wonder what’s the best course of treatment for their child.
-Also, it’s understandable to wonder if early intervention is enough for autism care.
-While there is always new information about ASD, the current consensus is that early intervention is vital in helping children and families cope and be successful in society.
+Parents of a child with autism may wonder what’s the best course of therapy for their child.
+It’s understandable to wonder if early intervention is enough for autism care.
+While there is always new information about autism, the current consensus is that early intervention is vital in helping children and families cope and be successful in society.

 - Not engaging in pretend play